Study Intellectual Property

 The outline below shows an example program for the Graduate Certificate in Intellectual Property based on a full-time study load.
 Please note that your exact program may differ based on your unique circumstances, such as your commencement date, subject selections and recognition of prior learning.

 Your year of study will see you choose your own learning path.
-You’ll undertake one core subject followed by three Intellectual Property subjects of your choice, choosing from topics such as patent specification drafting, trade marks practice, copyright law and more.
+You’ll undertake two core subjects followed by two Intellectual Property Options subjects of your choice, choosing from topics such as patent specification drafting and trade marks practice depending on successful completion of prerequisites, copyright law and more.

 Course highlights